chaldea-center/chaldea-docs/docs/import_https/README.md

 Note that the final exported data must only include the response body, excluding response headers and other information, and the response body must be a valid json(for JP/NA), or base64 encoded string(for CN/TW).

 ::: danger Disclaimer
 Make sure you are aware of the risk of capturing HTTPS traffic.
-Chaldea app doesn't handle any sensitive data like password and https decryption, these are all done by third-party software or client.
+Chaldea app only reads the sniffed data which doesn't contains accounts secrets or password.

+But if you are using simulating login JP/NA via auth file(recent added), it does read your login secrets to perform a login in chaldea app.
 :::

 - [Charles Tutorial](./charles.md)